WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 FE: We need to come up with names for the two types of handlers.
 "suspend handler" vs "switch handler".
 Or not call the latter "handlers" at all?

-The fact that `$entry` does not handle suspension is reflected by the fact that its `resume` instruction does not install an ordinary handler for the tag `yield`.
+The fact that `$entry` does not handle suspensions is reflected by the fact that its `resume` instruction does not install an ordinary handler for the tag `yield`.
 Instead, the resume instruction installs a *switch handler* for tag `yield`.
 If a task wants to yield execution to another, it simply calls a separate function `$yield_to_next`.
 Therein, the scheduling logic picks the next task `$next_task` and switches directly to it.
-Here, the target continuation (i.e.,`$next_task`) receives the current continuation as an argument, similar to how values were passed in the generator example.
+Here, the target continuation (called `$next_task` in `$yield_to_next`) receives the current continuation (i.e., the one that just called `$switch_to_next`) as an argument.
+Thus, we use the payload passing mechanism used for integer values in the generator example to pass continuation references.

-As a minor complication, we need to encode the fact that the continuation switched to receives the current one as an argument in the type of the continuations handled by the scheduler.
+As a minor complication, we need to encode the fact that the continuation switched to receives the current one as an argument in the type of the continuations handled by all scheduling logic.
-Thus, the type `$ct` is recursive: A continuation of that type takes a nullable reference to a continuation of the same type as an argument.
+Thus, the type `$ct` is recursive: A continuation of that type takes a value of type `(ref null $ct)` as a parameter.
 In order to give the same type to continuations that have yielded execution (i.e., created by `switch`) and those continuations that correspond to beginning the execution of a `$task_i` function (i.e., those created by `cont.new`), we add a `(ref null $ct)` parameter to all of the `$task_i` functions.
-This is why `$entry` passes a null continuation to any continuation it resumes.
+Finally, observe that the `$entry` function passes a null continuation to any continuation it resumes, indicating to the resumed continuation that there is no previous continuation to enqueue in the task list.

 Our proposal also allows passing additional payloads when `switch`-ing from one continuation to another, besides the continuation switched away from.
 We eschew